AcidJunkie303/TSqlScriptAnalyzer/README.md

 - IIssueCollector should be on the IScriptModel.
 This way, we don't need to specify the relative script file path
 - sp_executeSql can be used with parameters, so check for it -> improvement
 - ToDo, not yet finished, open point finder
-- raiseerror finder
+- Raiserror finder
-- select *
+- select * finder
 - invoked stored procedure or function not found
 - Output parameters should be assigned (hard because we need to check all possible execution paths)
 - Queries that use "TOP" should have an "ORDER BY"
-- All branches in a conditional structure should not have exactly the same implementation schema comparison would yield lots of unnecessary deltas.
+- All branches in a conditional structure should not have exactly the same implementation
 - indices and trigger names should contain the table name and the table schema name
-- usage banned functions like GETDATE(), use GETUTCDATE() instead etc. make it configurable

 ### Resiliency / Robustness